Dan-Cao/FortunaOS_MenuSystem/readme.txt

 FortunaOS extended with Menu System

+Use the up and down arrow keys to navigate the current level of the menu, and left and right to switch between depths.
-The main.cpp contains an example of how the menu system can be used.
+The centre button will run the selected task, if applicable. main.cpp contains an example of how the menu system can be used.

 This work, "FortunaOS with Menu System" is a derivative of the following works:
 FortunaOS - comprises of the work of multiple authors, integrated by Klaus-Peter Zauner.